-Integrations and Automation
+Integrations and automation

 OpenPhone offers integrations with essential business tools like email, Slack, and HubSpot.
 You can even automate your text messages by connecting with Zapier. 🙌 Plus, you can set up auto-replies and instantly receive voicemail transcriptions as texts.

-No matter what plan you have, OpenPhone offers unlimited calling and text messaging (SMS and MMS) in Canada and the United States.
+No matter what plan you have, OpenPhone offers free calling and text messaging (SMS and MMS) in Canada and the United States.
 You can easily work with clients and team members in both countries — and you can even get local numbers for more legitimacy.
 Toll-free numbers are also supported.

 Need to communicate with stakeholders even further abroad?
 OpenPhone also supports international calls at affordable rates.